MoonWalker440/Music-Megathread/README.md

 - [Scribl](https://scribl.com/info/podiobooks-now-scribl/) – Audiobooks that are are free to download

+- [Ebook 2 Audiobook](https://github.com/DrewThomasson/ebook2audiobook) - Convert ebooks to audiobooks with chapters and metadata using dynamic AI models and voice cloning.
+Supports 1,107+ languages!

 ### ▷ Audiobook Players

 - [OpenAudible](https://github.com/openaudible/openaudible) – A cross-platform desktop application for downloading and managing your Audible audiobooks